 All I can say is this.
 The children who go from door to door for a little trick or treat candy do not practice the occult, nor do they participate in Halloween for occultic reasons.
 Most of them do not read Hebrew, and they do not use Halloween to celebrate death or worship Satan.
 I am also pretty sure of this.
 If you fundies out there do not open that front door and drop some candy into the bags of your trick or treat kids, they are going to remember the people at 101 Maple Street as sticks in the mud with cold hearts.
 When those same kids get a little older and you invite them to your Vacation Bible School down at Possum Holler Baptist Church, do not be surprised if they turn you down.
 Kids are really smart, and they know where the coldhearted people live in their neighborhoods.

 Just a word to the wise, I think this idea is really bad and just plain tacky.
-If you want both the kids and their parents to remember you as an A-hole, just drop the foregoing Chick tract right into those trick or treat bags.
+If you want both the kids and their parents to remember you as an A-hole, just drop a Chick Tract into their trick-or-treat bag.
 You can forget Vacation Bible School for sure after doing that!!!